Rangewell

 Table of Contents

 Running a nursery may not be for everyone.
-Children are demanding, so are their parents – and so are the rules and regulations that you must work to.
+Children are demanding and so are their parents.
+In addition, there are lots of rules and regulations that you must work to.
 But if you have patience and a passion for working with children, running a nursery could be a rewarding business for you.

 “I come from a large family, and looking after young children seems to have come naturally to me.
 So a nursery was the natural choice for a business.”